Best 3D Pens in 2017

 This 3D pen does everything you’d expect it to do for the money.
 You need to look a little higher up the price chain if you want more bells and whistles though.
 All the same, it’s a really great starter pen.

 One of the key attractions is the way the pen sits so comfortably in the hands.
 This allows you to concentrate on printing without worrying too much about the tool.

 This is the cheapest of our top picks.
-Even so, don’t let the low price of under $15 put you off.
+Even so, don’t let the low price of under $15 put you off (prices change, the lowest this item has sold for is $12.56).
 It’s a great pen for anyone who wants to try 3D printing on a budget.